-This school will be many things- above all else, a grand adventure!
-Which brings me to my first mission: to weave together a supportive, motivated group of families so that we can come to lean on one another during this big chapter of our lives as parents.
+This school has been, and will continue to be, many things- above all else, a grand adventure!
+Which brings me to my first mission: to continue to weave together a supportive, motivated group of families so that we can come to lean on one another during this big chapter of our lives as parents.

 I will provide an affordable, high quality educational experience- though perhaps not with all of the usual buzzes and seals of approval that typically go along with the connotations of ‘education’.
 I am a firm believer that, in order for deep learning to materialize naturally, the environment must serve as a host of situational opportunities for meaty problem solving- a dynamic that requires effortful engineering.
 I understand, through my years of teaching experience, the delicate balance of knowing when to stand back and when to tailor a situation by prodding further with good questions- the learning follows from all that.